 Our campaign to improve gambling protections for everyone in the UK

 In 2018 we researched, developed and launched a feature that allows our customers to block gambling transactions.
 It was the first of its kind, offering a friction based banking tool to help people with gambling addiction to self exclude.
-Now around 60% of banks offer this feature, and over 300,000 Monzo customers have used it.
-This year, we’ve teamed up with charities, academics and NHS clinicians to ask the government to make sure everyone can access a gambling block, no matter who they bank with.
+Now around 90% of banks offer this feature, and over 700,000 Monzo customers have used it.
+We’ve teamed up with charities, academics and NHS clinicians to ask the government to make sure everyone can access a gambling block, no matter who they bank with.